pranay2063/Algorithms/InterviewPreparation/FlipkartMC/README.md

     The initial data was to be hardcoded and the solution was to be designed efficient all edge cases handled and optimised.

-**5. Multi -level cache system design with different storage in each level**
+**5. Multi-level cache system design with different storage in each level**

     Candidates were divided into groups and each group was given different problems to solve.
 Full working code was required with any candidate’s preferred language.
 It was 90 min round.